exercism/java/exercises/practice/linked-list/.docs/instructions.md

 Implement a doubly linked list.

 Like an array, a linked list is a simple linear data structure.
-Several common data types can be implemented using linked lists, like queues, stacks, and associative arrays.
+Several common data structures can be implemented using linked lists, like queues, stacks, and associative arrays.

 A linked list is a collection of data elements called *nodes*.
 In a